Algebra I, Honors

 Materials:

-• Textbook: Algebra I by Paul Foerster (Pearson Prentice Hall; CLASSIC EDITION: 2006).
-New and used copies are available through Amazon.
+• Textbook OPTION ONE: Algebra I by Paul Foerster (Pearson Prentice Hall; CLASSIC EDITION: 2006).
+Used copies are available through Amazon.
 Be sure to purchase the Student Edition with ISBN 9780131657083.

 • TI-30XS Multi-View Scientific Calculator available through Amazon.